benlipkin/probsem/README.md

 # ProbSem

+## Deprecation Notice

+⚠️ This project is functional, but is no longer being actively maintained.
+I recommend using [minicons](https://github.com/kanishkamisra/minicons) for most LLM scoring needs.
+If you'd like to replicate any paper results using probsem, the paper branches are still supported.

 ## Summary

 This repository provides a framework to leverage large language models (LLMs) to assign context-conditional probability distributions over queried strings, with default support for all OpenAI engines and HuggingFace CausalLM models.